Lucas-Speers/np4bot/README.md

 # Neptune's Pride 4 Discord Bot

-I discord bot to alert you to atacks using an api key
+A discord bot to alert you to atacks in Neptune's Pride 4 using it's api.
+Writen in typescript using [Bun](https://bun.sh/)

 ## Install dependencies: